-MTC's guiding principles for engagement serve as our vision for public participation and are rooted in our mission to advance equity in the Bay Area by investing resources in engagement strategies that lift the voices of those who have been historically left out of the decision-making process, and working to ensure systemically excluded communities can meaningfully influence decision-making.
+MTC's guiding principles for engagement serve as our vision for public participation and are rooted in our mission to advance equity in the Bay Area.
+MTC advances equity by investing resources in engagement strategies that lift the voices of those who have been historically left out of the decision-making process, and by working to ensure historically underserved communities can meaningfully influence decision-making.